 Coding Dojo Incomplete Policy

-To receive an Incomplete (I) mark, the student must petition the course Instructor or Student Experience Manager in writing.
-The period to request an Incomplete (I) mark begins on the first day of the final week and must be submitted three days before the course end date.
+To receive an Incomplete (I) mark, the student must petition the course Instructor in writing.
+The period to request an Incomplete (I) mark begins on the first day of the final week and must be submitted no later than Tuesday 11:59PM Mountain time of the final course week.

 A student may experience certain life events or other pressing commitments that may result in the need for an Incomplete (I) extension.
 In all instances, Coding Dojo encourages the student to work closely with his/her instructor to meet the course requirements while balancing professional and personal obligations.

-At the time of the petition, the Instructor and Student Experience Manager must determine:
+At the time of the petition, the Instructor must determine:

 If the student experienced circumstances contributing to the need for an Incomplete (I) extension, or if there were unforeseen, extenuating, or extreme circumstance(s) experienced by the student (as stated in the student's petition).